 In the Philippines, where I was born and raised, pandesal or saltine bread is a local favorite.
-Instead of dinner rolls, we prefer breakfast buns because lunch and dinner are meant to be eaten with rice, the staple carbohydrate source, as compared to potatoes and bread in other regions of the world.
+Instead of dinner rolls, we prefer breakfast buns because lunch and dinner are meant to be eaten with rice, the staple carbohydrate source, much like potatoes and bread in the other regions of the world.

-When we moved to the U.S. in the East Coast, this is one food I truly missed.
-So the first few months that I spent in the kitchen, I tried my hand at baking these wonderful buns and had quite a success.
+When we moved to the east coast, I missed this food so much.
+I spent the first few months in the kitchen baking these wonderful buns, and had quite a success.

 Now that I discovered sourdough bread, I thought, why not combine the health benefits of sourdough with the yummy-goodness of hot pandesal.

-1) Once the dough has risen to twice its size, shape it into small balls.
-If you want more uniform shapes, feel free to use a cookie cutter, or alternatively, roll into a log and cut into 1-inch size.
+4) Take out from refrigerator and form dough into small round balls.
+If you want more uniform shapes, feel free to use a cookie cutter, or alternatively, roll the dough into a log and cut into 1-inch size.

-2) Lay out on a round baking pan or Dutch oven.
-Let rise until it doubles in size.
+5) Put the rounded doughs in a baking pan or Dutch oven.
+Let rise until these double in size.

-Don’t forget this last step in the process because that’s how this bread can make its claim as an official pandesour.
+6) Sprinkle with plain bread crumbs before baking in the oven for 35-45 minutes, depending on how brown you want the crust to appear.
+Don’t forget this last step in the process (sprinkling on bread crumbs) because that’s how this bread can make its claim as a pandesal.
 Without it, it’s just plain old breakfast bun or dinner roll.
-It’ll have some identity crisis of sorts (as though it hasn’t had one already, being a sourdough bread and pandesal rolled into one).
+It’ll have some identity crisis of sorts (as though it hasn’t had one already, being a sourdough bread and pandesal rolled in one).